-Although the route that this particular stretch of the coastal path follows is for the most part inland away from the sea, the sound produced by it; in any one of its guises is never too far away.
+Although part of the national coastal path, the route that this particular stretch follows is for the most part inland away from the sea, though the sound produced by it is never too far away.
 Due to distance and the covering from the dense canopy of trees, the sea is very rarely viewed, when it is however, thanks to the height of the area the views are incredibly spectacular.
 As you reach the end of the undercliff, the path enters the National Trust land at Ware Cliffs, giving uninterrupted views out to sea, and around the coast as far as the Isle of Portland and Torquay, as well as below over the harbour or Cobb in Lyme Regis.

 My journey along this section of the coastal pathway, began on the outskirts of Seaton.
 Crossing a bridge over the river, you then make a very steep ascent up and over the edge of a golf course, before going forward onto the path proper.
 For the first mile or so you skirt along the edges of fields and arable farmland.
 The fields, and most of the borders of the arable land have been left to grow wild, they were filled with many thousands of wild flowers, and were alive with the luxuriant chorus of insects, including bees, grasshoppers and butterflies.
 The pathway itself is for the most part very densely shaded, cool, and rich with the scent of wild garlic.
 Trees including Lime, Beech, Sycamore, Ash and Field Maple dominate the tree canopy here.
 The sound of birds and insects fills the air.
 I’ve discovered that nature seems to be quite sensitive to our intrusion.
 It takes a good few minutes from arriving in a location, setting my recording equipment up, and sitting quietly before the wildlife living there becomes accustomed to my presence, and starts to move about and make sound again.
 It’s when you stop to record, and sit down on the ground and look carefully around you, that you begin to notice the many small creatures that inhabit the area, the ants and beetles that can be seen crawling about across the forest floor, through the leaves, plants and fallen twigs.
 At one point I realised that I was sitting just a metre away from a wasp nest that was hidden from plain view by fallen leaves and foliage.